MCruces-fz/TRISTAN-journey-simulation/README.md

 ## Usage:
-The user only must configure the settings table with her/his preferences, which is the *config.json* file, and bring the *TRISTAN_data_000.txt* file inside ROOT_DIR.
-Then, executing *main.py*, the AiresINP and OUTPUT directories will be created.
+The user only must configure the settings table with her/his preferences, which is the *config.json* file, and bring the *TRISTAN_data_000.txt* file inside ROOT_DIR with simulation data.
+Te name of input file is chosen in *config.json* file.

+Then, executing *main.py* with Python 3, the AiresINP and OUTPUT directories will be created.

+### Angles distribution at ground

-***angles_distribution.txt***: Number of particles which reach ground with azimuth angles between the next intervals:
+The file ***angles_distribution.txt*** contains: number of particles which reach ground with azimuth angles between the next intervals:

 || ======== GAMMA ========
 || ====== ELECTRONS ======